leeper/surveyexpcourse/index.md

 ### Books

- * Gerber, A.S. and Green, D.P.
+ - Gerber, A.S. and Green, D.P.
 2012. *Field Experiments: Design, Analysis, and Interpretation*.
 New York: W.W.
 Norton.
- * Groves, R.M., et al. 2009. *Survey Methodology*.
+ - Groves, R.M., et al. 2009. *Survey Methodology*.
 Wiley-Interscience.
- * Morgan, S.L. and Winship, C. 2015. *Counterfactuals and Causal Inference*.
+ - Morgan, S.L. and Winship, C. 2015. *Counterfactuals and Causal Inference*.
 2nd Edition.
 New York: Cambridge.
- * Mutz, D.C.
+ - Mutz, D.C.
 2011. *Population-Based Survey Experiments*.
 Princeton, NJ: Princeton University Press.
- * Schuman, H. and Presser, S. 1981. *Questions and Answers in Attitude Surveys: Experiments on Question Form, Wording, and Context*.
+ - Schuman, H. and Presser, S. 1981. *Questions and Answers in Attitude Surveys: Experiments on Question Form, Wording, and Context*.
 SAGE Publications.
- * Glennerster R. and Takavarasha, K. 2013. *Running Randomized Evaluations: A Practical Guide*.
+ - Glennerster R. and Takavarasha, K. 2013. *Running Randomized Evaluations: A Practical Guide*.
 Princeton, NJ: Princeton.
- * Auspurg, K. and Hinz, T. 2015. *Factorial Survey Experiments*.
+ - Auspurg, K. and Hinz, T. 2015. *Factorial Survey Experiments*.
 SAGE Publications.

 ### Survey, Experimental, and Survey-Experimental Methodology

 **Sensitive Items**

- * Tourangeau, R. and Smith, T. W. 1996.
+ - Tourangeau, R. and Smith, T. W. 1996.
 "Asking Sensitive Questions: The Impact of Data Collection Mode, Question Format, and Question Context." *Public Opinion Quarterly* 60: 275-304.
- * Blair, G. and Imai, K. 2012.
+ - Blair, G. and Imai, K. 2012.
 "Statistical Analysis of List Experiments." *Political Analysis* 20: 47-77.
- * Kreuter, F., Presser, S., and Tourangeau, R. 2009.
+ - Kreuter, F., Presser, S., and Tourangeau, R. 2009.
 "Social Desirability Bias in CATI, IVR, and Web Surveys: The Effects of Mode and Question Sensitivity." *Public Opinion Quarterly* 72: 847-865.

 **Mediation**

- * Jamieson, J. P. and Harkins, S. G. 2011.
+ - Jamieson, J. P. and Harkins, S. G. 2011.
 "The Intervening Task Method: Implications for Measuring Mediation." *Personality & Social Psychology Bulletin* 37: 652-661.
- * Green, D. P., Ha, S. E., and Bullock, J. G. 2009.
+ - Green, D. P., Ha, S. E., and Bullock, J. G. 2009.
 "Enough Already about 'Black Box' Experiments: Studying Mediation is More Difficult than Most Scholars Suppose." *The ANNALS of the American Academy of Political and Social Science* 628: 200-208.
- * Imai, K., Keele, L. Tingley, D., and Yamamoto, T. 2011.
+ - Imai, K., Keele, L. Tingley, D., and Yamamoto, T. 2011.
 "Unpacking the Black Box: Learning about Causal Mechanisms from Experimental and Observational Studies." *American Political Science Review* 105(4): 765-789.

 **Sampling and Representativeness**

- * Wang, W., Rothschild, D., Goel, S., and Gelman, A. 2015.
+ - Wang, W., Rothschild, D., Goel, S., and Gelman, A. 2015.
 "Forecasting Elections with Non-representative Polls." *International Journal of Forecasting*: In press.
- * Chandler, J., Paolacci, G., Peer, E., Mueller, P., and Ratliff, K. A. 2015.
+ - Chandler, J., Paolacci, G., Peer, E., Mueller, P., and Ratliff, K. A. 2015.
 "Using Nonnaive Participants Can Reduce Effect Sizes." *Psychological Science*: In press.
- * Banducci, S. and Stevens, D. 2015.
+ - Banducci, S. and Stevens, D. 2015.
 "Surveys in Context: How Timing in the Electoral Cycle Influences Response Propensity and Satisficing." *Public Opinion Quarterly* 79: 214-243.

 **Factorial Experiments**

- * Hainmueller, J., Hopkins, D. J., and Yamamoto, T. 2014.
+ - Hainmueller, J., Hopkins, D. J., and Yamamoto, T. 2014.
 "Causal Inference in Conjoint Analysis: Understanding Multi-Dimensional Choices via Stated Preference Experiments." *Political Analysis* 22: 1-30.

 **Treatment Preferences**

- * Hovland, C. I. 1959.
+ - Hovland, C. I. 1959.
 "Reconciling Conflicting Results Derived from Experimental and Survey Studies of Attitude Change." *American Psychologist* 14: 8-17.
+ - Leeper, T. J. 2017. "“How Does Treatment Self-Selection Affect Inferences About Political Communication?" *Journal of Experimental Political Science* 4(1): 21–33.

 **Ethics**

- * Sterling, T. D., Rosenbaum, W. L., and Weinkam, J. 1995.
+ - Sterling, T. D., Rosenbaum, W. L., and Weinkam, J. 1995.
 "Publication Decisions Revisited: The Effect of the Outcome of Statistical Tests on the Decision to Publish and Vice Versa." *The American Statistician* 49: 108-112.
- * Franco, A., Malhotra, N., and Simonovits, G. 2015.
+ - Franco, A., Malhotra, N., and Simonovits, G. 2015.
 "Underreporting in Political Science Survey Experiments: Comparing Questionnaires to Published Results." *Political Analysis* 23: 306-312.

 **General Statistics**

- * Gelman, A., and Stern, H. 2006.
+ - Gelman, A., and Stern, H. 2006.
 "The Difference Between 'Significant' and 'Not Significant' is Not Itself Statistically Significant." *The American Statistician* 60(4): 328-331.

 ---